Crucial WordPress Maintenance Tasks you need to Perform On a Regular Basis

 Optimized site speed is great for user experience.
 Also, faster websites improve their performance on search engines.
 Thus, you should undertake a thorough performance review of your site on a regular basis.
 Many users forget about optimizing their WordPress performance after they first do it.
 This happens during the conception of their site.

 Furthermore, you should run speed tests on your website regularly.
 Hence, you can check how fast it loads, and find out where you can make improvements to speed up your website.
 There tools you can use to run these speed tests.
 Among them are Google PageSpeed Insights, GTmetrix and Pingdom.

 Enhancing Your Website security

 You may have worked hard creating the best website for yourself.
-But if you don’t take security seriously, then all your work will go downhill.
-If you observe that your site is slowing down or its rankings are lowering, then you should check your site for irregularities and confirm that it is not hacked.
+But, if you do not take security seriously, then all your work will go downhill.
+Have you observed your site slowing down or its rankings lowering?
+Then, you should check your site for irregularities, and confirm it is not hacked.

 Performing a thorough Content and SEO Audit